Sport Windsurf: Thrill of Wind and Waves

 4. Know your limits and conditions

-5. Learn self rescue techniques
+5. Learn self-rescue techniques

-6. Respect right of way rules
+6. Respect right-of-way rules

 7. Stay aware of other water users

-8. Use leash to keep board attached
+8. Use leash to keep the board attached

 Emergency Procedures